 Securities that are held-to-maturity ("HTM") are those securities that the Company has the positive intent and ability to hold until maturity.
 These securities cannot be sold in response to the risk factors discussed above for available for sale securities.
 These securities are reported at book value.
-The securities currently classified as held to maturity were transferred from AFS in April 2014.
-Any unrealized loss at that time is being amortized over the remaining life of the securities at the same rate as the discount is being accreted on the new balance, resulting in a zero income effect.
+Securities that were classified as held to maturity were transferred from AFS in April 2014.
+Unrealized loss at that time was amortized over the remaining life of the securities at the same rate as the discount is being accreted on the new balance, resulting in a zero income effect.
+As of December 31, 2016, all securities classified as HTM have been called.